 Why inventory management is essential

 Surprisingly, many small businesses do not completely comprehend the significance of inventory management.
-As a result, it becomes difficult to forecast inventory to meet customer demand.
+As a result, it becomes difficult to forecast inventory to meet customer demandNew WindowNew Window.
 These businesses typically overstock inventory, loose customers to competitors and, ultimately, struggle earning profit.

 Imagine knowing which items sell the most, and which items are your best upsellers.
 What if you knew which items sell faster online vs. in store, during promotions and seasonally?
 And you also knew which vendors sell it for the lowest price.
-It doesn't take a rocket scientist; it requires the right technology!
+It doesn't take a rocket scientist; it requires the right technology to improve inventory management!

 A robust inventory management system should provide high visibility of everything in stock, across all locations, including items on the shelf, in transit and in storage.
 It should be tied to your sales and customer database so you can forecast inventory and plan promotions with accuracy (as opposed to guessing), prevent overstocks and stock-outs, and know the value of your current stock.